 - With webhooks, you provide a URL such as

 https://myapp.com/update-search-indexand you get notifications to that URL right after any content changes.
 Based on the notifications, you decide whether to add new content or remove records from your search index.

-- With Sync API, you ask the API if there were any recent changes to content you’re interested in.
-If there are changes to process, you decide whether to add new content or remove records from your search index.
+- With Sync API, you ask the API if there were any recent changes to the content you’re interested in.
+If there are changes to the process, you decide whether to add new content or remove records from your search index.
 And after a while, you ask again.

 - Implementing search with Gatsby and Algolia – guides you to bring relevance, typo-tolerance or term-boosting with Algolia to a website built on Gatsby, where the built-in filter isn't sufficient.

 - How to Integrate Azure Cognitive Search with Kontent.ai – shows how you can use Azure Cognitive Search with webhooks in a .NET web app.